 - Make better decisions.
 When you know which links and posts are producing more results, you can decide to promote these more.
 You can also create related posts, or upgrade your past post to get even better traffic and conversions.

-Link tracking also shows you which platforms are generating most of your traffic.
+Link tracking also shows you which platforms are generating most of your traffic, is one of the best strategies for improve 100% your affiliate program.
 Knowing this, you can focus your efforts on promoting your materials in the most effective marketing channels.

 - Increase CTR.
 Some affiliate marketing platforms let you create short links, but others do not have this feature.
 This leaves you no choice but to use long links containing a jumble of letters and numbers that readers don’t recognize.

 This affects your click-through rate (CTR).
 Viewers are more likely to click and share shorter links they can read and understand, rather than long ones that look suspicious.

 To solve this, affiliate marketers and link managers use URL shortening.
 Many link managing tools also allow you to brand your links (i.e., to use a custom domain name), helping you build brand awareness and trust.

 - Protect your earnings.
 Some people try to steal other affiliate’s earnings by replacing affiliate IDs, taking away legitimate affiliates’ commissions.

 When you use branded tracking links or URL shorteners, you are able to cloak your affiliate ID and prevent commission theft.

 How to Track Your Affiliate Links

 There are several tools that let easily create and track branded or custom links for people in affiliate program.
 In this post, we’ll focus on a digital marketing tool, JotURL.